algorand/conduit/docs/tutorials/IndexerWriter.md

 database.
 PostgreSQL or a compatible database like Amazon Aurora are suitable for the Indexer API.
 See the [Indexer](indexer-readme) documentation more details.

-For this tutorial we'll simplify things with a local docker image.
+For this tutorial the process is simplified by using a local docker image.
 This will launch a container:
 ```bash
 docker run -d --name local-database -p 5555:5432 -e POSTGRES_PASSWORD=pgpass -e POSTGRES_USER=algorand -e POSTGRES_DB=conduit postgres
 ```

-The credentials used are all required for the next step when we configure
+The credentials used are all required for the next step when configuring
 Conduit:
 * `PORT`: 5555
 * `USER`: algorand